-The vehicles that are used for commercial purpose like if you are using your vehicle for business purpose, it comes under the category of commercial vehicle.
-Same as personal vehicles, it is mandatory to insure your commercial vehicles.
-Whenever you purchase something, you have to pay Goods and Services Tax (GST) on it.
-Similarly, when you buy an insurance policy, you pay applicable GST.
+Whenever you purchase a product or a service, you have to pay Goods and Services Tax (GST) on it.
+Similarly, when you buy a commercial vehicle insurance policy, you pay the applicable GST on your policy.
 So, if you wonder whether you can add a GST number to your commercial vehicle insurance policy or not, then here is the answer.Read more

 What is GST?

 There are two components in GST – SGST and CGST.
-On one hand where SGST is State GST that is taken by the state government upon the sale of goods and services.
-On the other hand, CGST is Central GST, which is the sales and goods tax collected by the Central government.
+On one hand where SGST is State GST that is taken by the State Government upon the sale of goods and services.
+On the other , CGST is Central GST, which is the sales and goods tax collected by the Central Government.
 Additionally, the central government as well collects Integrated GST or IGST, if the exchange of services and goods happens between the states.

 According to the GST Act, fixed rates of tax are followed upon the sales of goods and services.
-For instance, you have to pay a GST of 28% at the time of buying a car for personal use.
+For instance, you have to pay a GST of 12 percent to 28 percent for passenger or goods carrying vehicles.